 Inclusive leadership in the LGBTQI+ community

 It’s always important to lead by example, but perhaps even more so in the LGBTQI+ community.
-A curious feature of marginalised groups seems to be the tendency to stigmatise minorities within their minority.
+A curious feature of marginalized groups seems to be the tendency to stigmatize minorities within their minority.
 I think it’s incumbent on leaders in these situations to be visible in behaviours they passionately believe are respectful and inclusive.
 I am lucky that I have a platform to do this within networks associated with my job, such as Pride organizations across Scotland, Glasgow’s LGBTI+ Third Sector Network and Police Scotland’s LGBT+ Reference Group.

 I don’t currently have a great deal of capacity for this work outside of my job role but in recent times I have been championing the ‘No LGB without the T’ messaging in solidarity with Trans comrades.
-I believe that they are currently experiencing some of the worst discrimination, abuse and associated poorer health outcomes of any marginalised community, and it is vital to influence as broad support for equal human rights as possible.
+I believe that they are currently experiencing some of the worst discrimination, abuse and associated poorer health outcomes of any marginalized community, and it is vital to influence as broad support for equal human rights as possible.